artsy/artsy.github.io/_posts/2017-04-22-danger-one-oh-again.md

 The Ruby build of Danger is now at 5.x with over 80 releases, it's a solid exploration into code review automation.
 Ultimately though, I started to feel three main pain-points:

 * At Artsy, we moved our mobile team to React Native, and other teams were also consolidating on JavaScript everywhere.
-It fekt weird using a Ruby inside a strictly JS only context.
+It felt weird using a Ruby inside a strictly JS only context.

 * Trying to re-create the environment of a PR was tricky from inside the CI.
 For example most providers are good at about saving on space and bandwidth during a run, and Danger often has to ruin that in order to replicate the PR locally.